Window violation records instances where the candidate tries to move out of the test window.

 - (Note: If you allow the candidate to copy/paste, then window violation will not be enabled)

-- Click Save Test Settings
+- Click Save Proctoring Settings

 Window violation is now enabled for this test only and not for the other tests in your account.

-While creating a coding test, we do not recommend you to enable this option.
+Note: While creating a coding test, we do not recommend you to enable this option.

 Does the proctoring and window violation details show up in the reports?

 Yes, once the settings are enabled, the details will be seen in candidate reports.
+When you view the reports for the test, our AI powered proctoring analysis will give you a snapshot of the proctoring activity in a glance.

 In case of any queries, please mail us on firstname.lastname@example.org